sherlifelix/blog/_posts/2019-07-02-why-are-there-no-trees-in-grasslands-unique-features-of-the-few-successful-trees-present.md

 thumbnail: /assets/img/Animals/wildlife-1536582_1280.jpg
 author_name: Thomas
 published: true
+metatitle: Why are there no trees in grasslands ? - Toknowisgood
 title: Why are there no trees in grasslands ?
 description: >-
   The grasslands cover vast areas of land in almost all continents.
 The ones